crowja/fqutils/README.md

 ## COPYRIGHT

+Copyright 2018 by John A. Crow and Blackbird Analytics.
+All rights reserved.
 Copyright 2012 by John A. Crow and the National Center for Genome Resources.
 All rights reserved.

 ## BUGS